guruc-134/unplatforms-003/README.md

 View the site functioning here: https://unplatforms-assignment.netlify.app/

+### To run it in your local system follow the steps:
+* clone this repo
+* enter the repo and press the command `npm install`, it will install all the node modules which are required for the projects
+* then run the command `npm run start`

+## Additional Information

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).